bitsofcotton/goki_check_cc/README.md

 Please refer tools.cc, and please include with namespace directive (but include guard definition should harms).

 # Demos
-https://services.limpid-intensity.info/ have a sample interface working demos.
+https://konbu.azurewebsites.net/ preparing a sample interface working demos.
-Please bookmark output directory page after sending images, then please wait some minutes.
-N.B. a file per 5 minutes, up to 20 Mo total upload size.

 # Tips
 These program's enlarge is based on pseudo DFT half space plausible one.
 These program's collect is based on DFT differential.
-These program's bump assumes F=∞ graphics.
-These program's bump2 assumes pseudo-tilt then pseudo-capture 2 of cameras.
+These program's bump assumes F=∞ graphics, and pseudo-tilt then pseudo-capture 2 of cameras.
 These program's match matches with calculated pseudo z-depth, please configure in reDig class initializer.
 These program's match assumes one of vertices is full and another is lowPoly but now, it isn't.

 # Specification
-enlarger2ex generates the bumpmap that is pseudo plausible one because of one image condition and hypothesis, but this is correct if the hypothesis, if it's in the focal point, edge is better clear than other places, is correct.
+filter2ex generates the bumpmap that is pseudo plausible one because of one image condition and hypothesis, but this is correct if the hypothesis, if it's in the focal point, edge is better clear than other places, is correct.
 Pseudo condition is avoidable on very wide cases with multiple camera conditions or multiple pint conditions, if it fails, the image resolution or color depth resolution lacks, or, something like different colours with each angle like mirrors, or, because of scattering or fog things.